Accounting

 Program Description

-The General Accounting concentration is designed for undergraduate students who do not wish to pursue CPA certification.
-This program provides students with basic business skills as well as accounting knowledge needed to work in an accounting department in private industry or government.
+The General Accounting concentration is designed for students who do not wish to pursue CPA certification.
+This program provides students with basic business skills as well as accounting knowledge needed to work in an accounting department in private industry, government, or nonprofit organizations.

-The Accounting program also offers an option of a five year (3+2) program which allows students to graduate with a Bachelor of Science in Accounting and a Master of Business Administration.
-This combination prepares students to earn the hours needed to sit for the CPA exam.
-Through careful planning and coordination, students can complete their four-year degree and begin their graduate degree, finishing both simultaneously.
+The Accounting program also offers an option of a five-year (3+2) program which allows students to graduate with a Bachelor of Science in Public Accounting and a Master of Business Administration.
+Through careful planning and coordination, students can complete their four-year undergraduate degree and their two-year graduate degree, finishing both simultaneously.
+For more information, please see 3+2 Program.
+For more information about our accounting degrees and programs, please see Bachelor of Science in Public Accounting.

 Contact Information